 Scrum Meetings and Sprint planning meetings are an integral part of the agile framework.
-These meetings which are conducted at regular intervals, help the project managers and the project management teams discuss the progress of the project and analyze the various needs of the project at different stages of its progression.
+These meetings which are conducted at regular intervals.
+This help the project managers and the project management teams discuss the progress of the project and analyze the various needs of the project at different stages of its progression.

 Giving scope for change at any stage of the project or product development process